indrekots/indrekots.github.io/_posts/articles/2015-11-12-java-8-lambda-expressions.md

 ##@FunctionalInterface

 `@FunctionalInterface` is an annotation which indicates that an interface is intended to be used as a functional interface.
 Additionally the compiler will give a helpful error if the interface defines more than one abstract method.

+---

+Programming languages evolve to meet the requirements of programmers.
+Some might say that it took Java language designers ages to add lambda expressions - a feature which has been present in many modern languages for many years.
+Better late than never.
+All in all, I think lambdas are a great addition to the Java language and together with the Streams API, they will greatly improve code readability and developer happiness.